united-manufacturing-hub/united-manufacturing-hub/docs/edge/getting-started.md

 <img src="images/nodered_general.png">

 Basically, 3 pieces of information must be communicated to the system.
 For more information feel free to check [this article](../general/mqtt.md).
-These 3 information must be set to the system via the green configuration nodered, so that the data can be assigned exactly to an asset
+These 3 information must be set to the system via the green configuration node-red, so that the data can be assigned exactly to an asset

 The customer ID to be assigned to the asset: *customerID*